-Give your all in the present moment and let go of what occurs as a consequence.
+Remember that all you can do is your best when you decide to start this adventure.
+Give your all in the present moment and let go of what occurs.

-Decide the goal of your yoga certification.
+Decide the goal of your yoga instructor training

-Set an intention, just as you might do at the start of a yoga class.
-Keep in mind why you do yoga and why you may want to teach it.
+Remember why you practice yoga, why you believe in yoga education and why you dream about teaching yoga.
 Remembering your goals may be helpful to return to when things get complicated or overwhelming.